tcdi/plrust/README.md

 This does mean that it is not possible to install both "trusted" and "untrusted" versions of plrust on the same Postgres database cluster.

-In the future, as `postgrestd` is ported to more platforms we'll will seriously consider having both `plrust` and `plrustu`.
+In the future, as `postgrestd` is ported to more platforms, we will seriously consider having both `plrust` and `plrustu`.
 Right now, since "trusted" is only possible on Linux x86_64/aarch64, our objective is to drive production installations to be "trusted", while allowing non-Linux developers the ability to use `LANGUAGE plrust` too.

 # Security Notice